PreBillionaire/project/README.md

 3. After registrations we can do Login.
 Program will end if no username found else Login succesful.
 Refer **structure.go** for input json structure (**Cred**)
 4. Now we can perform CRUD operations.
 Refer **structure.go** for input json structure (**Employee**)
 5. Program ends if username is entered incorrect, although this can be handled in different ways.
+6. In this project we have performed MongoDB CRUD operations using REST API in Golang.
+We can register new users.
+Authenticate their login.
+If the username is present in the Employee DB we can perform all the operations. *We can set the flag on successfull login and skip the checking username in database.- not implemented*
+7. Operations as follows - Adding new employee, Updating employee details, Get all employee present in database, Delete one emplyee details, Delete whole database